mihirvala-crestdata/secops-wrapper/README.md

 ## Chronicle Dashboard

 The Chronicle Dashboard API provides methods to manage native dashboards and dashboard charts in Chronicle.
+The Chronicle Dashboard API provides methods to manage native dashboards and dashboard charts in Chronicle.

 ### Create Dashboard